 But it’s not just large organizations that are susceptible to being hacked or getting a virus.
 Did you know that 55% of small businesses have experienced a data breach and that 53% have had multiple breaches?1

 A data breach can damage more than just your small-business computer system – it also can damage your reputation and put your customers and/or employees at risk.
+That's why cyber insurance can be a smart precaution for any size business.

 Won’t my general liability policy cover cyber liability?

-General liability insurance, covers bodily injuries and property damage resulting from your products, services or operations.
+General liability insurance covers bodily injuries and property damage resulting from your products, services or operations.
 Cyber insurance is often excluded from a general liability policy.

 What does cyber insurance cover?